Your Proactive Guide: The Ultimate Skincare Routine to Avoid “Ozempic Face”

 A preventative consultation accomplishes a few things that a reactive one can’t.
 It establishes a baseline — what your face looks like now, which areas carry more or less volume, where you’re likely to see change first.
 It opens a conversation about pacing that’s harder to have after you’ve already lost thirty pounds.
 And it gives your provider the opportunity to recommend in-clinic support that works best when started early: HydraFacial maintenance to support skin barrier integrity, RF microneedling to stimulate collagen production before skin laxity sets in, or biostimulators like Sculptra, which works through a 3–4 month collagen-building process and is most effective when initiated before the structural loss reaches the point of visible hollowing.

 There’s no pressure here — but if you’re going to lose a meaningful amount of weight, one conversation before the first milestone is the highest-value move in this category.
 The conversation is worth having early, even if you decide not to proceed with anything clinical.
-We’re happy to be that conversation.
+If structural volume loss does become a concern later, dermal fillers remain an option once your weight has stabilized.

 Establish skin baseline.
 Start retinoid and peptide routine.
 Discuss titration pacing with prescriber.
 Consider Sculptra if volume loss is anticipated to be significant.